vnavascues/direct-request-coordinator/README.md

       - Pros: any pro of using a method instead of the fallback one.
 Can use `recordChainlinkFulfillment(requestId)`.
       - Cons: slithgly more expensive (+1.4% at least, as it requires an extra `abi.encodePacked()`, which is affected by the data size).
 Requires adding an extra TOML jobspec task (i.e. `ethabiencode`).
 Nonetheless, DRCoordinator already forces you to create a new TOML jobspec, as the following fields/properties have to be amended: `minContractPaymentLinkJuels` (directrequest field), `gasLimit` (from `ethtx` task), `minConfirmations` (from `ethtx` task).

-  - Add support for a subscription model, like `VRFCoordinatorV2.sol`.
+  - Add support for a more versatile subscription model, like `VRFCoordinatorV2.sol`.
   - Support `cancelRequest` for consumers.
 Easier to implement on subscription model.
 Not having it implemented is not that severe due to the ridiculous low LINK amount of the initial payment (it could be that claiming it costs more than the refunded LINK).
   - Improve the existing tests, e.g few integration tests should be moved into a unit test suite, add more unit tests, test more edge cases, run a fuzzer.
 Also run a proper SC audit.
+    - Improve the dev experience implementing a `DRCoordinatorConsumer` contract.
+The existing one showcase how little it needs from `ChainlinkClient.sol`, however it inherits from `FulfillChainlinkExternalRequestBase` (which has another purpose).
+For instance `Chainlink.Request` library could be inherited, adding a `buildOperatorRequestToDRCoordinator` (storing its address), etc.
   - Adding NatSpec.
-  - Consider storing the config (e.g. `fallbackWeiPerUnitLink`, `gasAfterPaymentCalculation`, `stalenessSeconds`) in a struct (evaluate management cost).
+  - Consider storing the config (e.g. `fallbackWeiPerUnitLink`, `stalenessSeconds`) in a struct (evaluate management cost).
   - Add support for calculating the `weiPerUnitLink` via `LINK / USD` + `TKN / USD` on networks where the `LINK / TKN` price feed is not available yet.
   - Re-evaluate each event emitted (and any missing one), its topics, etc. during the testing phase (incl. plug-in monitoring).
+  - Consider integrating ENS domains in the process of populating the `LINK_TKN_FEED` instead of just relying on this repository addresses copied from the Chainlink docs (human error prone at multiple levels).
   - Improve the tooling (i.e. tasks).
+For instance consider creating a `DRCoordinatorConsumerBase` abstract contract.
   - Consider integrating Keepers for keeping up-to-date `fallbackWeiPerUnitLink` (this is tricky, as `performUpkeep()` is an external public function).

 ## FAQs